Mastering Schmetz Machine Needles: Selection Guide & Pro Tips

 6.1 Household (130/705H) vs. Industrial Systems

-Compatibility Matters: Never swap needle systems without checking your machine’s manual.
-Round shank needles are not interchangeable with flat shank types, and vice versa.
-Using the wrong system can lead to skipped stitches, poor tension, or even machine damage.
+Compatibility matters: never swap flat and round shanks without checking your manual.
+Using the wrong system can cause skipped stitches, poor tension, or even damage.

 Needle System Shank Shape Primary Use Key Features Machine Brands